refinedev/refine/documentation/docs/tutorial/0-introduction/2-about-the-app.md

 ---
 id: about-the-app
 title: 3.
-About the App
+About the app
 tutorial:
     order: 2
-    prev: tutorial/introduction/prequisite
+    prev: tutorial/introduction/prerequisites
     next: tutorial/getting-started/index
 ---

-Our app is a basic admin panel to manage blog posts.
-It will be created as default at initialization by the **refine.new**, which employs the **refine CLI** in the background.
-Generally, for your custom app, you need to remove the blog app resources and then start tweaking according to your requirements.
-However, for the simple purposes of this tutorial, we'll stick with the blog app.
+The app generated is a basic admin panel to manage blog posts.
+It is created as default at initialization by **refine.new**, which employs the **refine CLI** in the background.
+Generally, for your custom app, we need to remove the blog app resources and then start tweaking according to your requirements.
+However, for the simple purposes of this tutorial, we'll stick with the resources related to the blog.

-As you'll see in the next unit, we will initialize the app using the **refine.new** platform.
+As we see in the next unit, we initialize the app using the **refine.new** platform.
+The stack consists of:

+- Vite for managing configurations

+- Material UI for frontend UI

+- A **Simple REST API** as backend API, developed and hosted by **refine** for learning purposes

+- Custom **refine** Athentication provided by **refine** core and **refine**'s **Material UI** (`@refinedev/mui@`) support packages

 :::info Using CodeSandbox?
 Prefer to go through this tutorial in an online code editor?
 That's possible!